danjsiegel/DS_Masters_Capstone/README.md

 [Contact](docs/Contact.md)

 ## Projects
-1. OOP Example Project
+[1.
+OOP Example Project] (project 1/readme.md)
-2. Fit a Logreg and Rmarkdown Script
+[2.
+Fit a Logreg and Rmarkdown Script]
-3. EDA and Presentation of Finding on Seattle Weather
-4. Scraping a Web Page
+[3.
+EDA and Presentation of Finding on Seattle Weather] [4.
+Scraping a Web Page]
-5. API Data Transformation
+[5.
+API Data Transformation]
-6. Data Wrangling with Python
+[6.
+Data Wrangling with Python]
-7. Kaggle Competition: Expedia Hotel Recommendations
-8. Using Data to Improve a Marketing Promotion
+[7.
+Kaggle Competition: Expedia Hotel Recommendations] [8.
+Using Data to Improve a Marketing Promotion]
-9. Creation of a Mini Data Warehouse
+[9.
+Creation of a Mini Data Warehouse]
-10. Movie Recommendation Engine
+[10.
+Movie Recommendation Engine]